I'm in Charge

-I'm In Charge (小子当家) is a 20-episode Chinese drama serial that is shown on weekdays at 9pm on MediaCorp Channel 8.
+I'm In Charge (小子当家) is a Chinese drama serial that is shown on weekdays at 9pm on MediaCorp Channel 8.
 It airs from 27 May to 21 June 2013.
 It stars Sheila Sim, Elvin Ng, Aloysius Pang, Carole Lin & Rayson Tan as the casts of the series.

 Plot

 This is a 20-episode drama-series about a youth who has to shoulder the responsibility of being the man of the house while his mother is hospitalised.
 Not only does the boy have to support the family, he must also bear the responsibility of looking after his two younger sisters (one aged 14 and the other aged 12).
 The story underscores the value of familial love and the need for young people to be independent and to have a sense of responsibility.

 Wang Jiahao (Aloysius Pang) is a rebellious youth whose bad name causes him to be blacklisted by schools.
 In spite of that, his mother, Xiufen (Carole Lin) does not give up hope on him.
 She works hard at two jobs just to admit him into a private school.
 But Jiahao does not appreciate his mother’s effort at all, living aimlessly day by day, with scant regard for his future until one day, his mother meets with an accident and lies unconscious in hospital indefinitely.
 Only then does Jiahao realise that he has to assume the heavy responsibility of being the “head of the family”.

 Xiufen, while fending off a thief’s attempt to snatch her hard-earned $1000, is pushed down (by a thief) onto a hard pillar.
 Despite losing consciousness upon hitting her head and bleeding profusely, she still clutches onto her purse.
 Jiahao knows that the $1000 is meant for him; he had made an empty threat to leave home if Xiufen had refused to give him $1000 to buy a new computer.
 Staring at his unconscious mother, Jiahao has never felt so remorseful.
 He promises Xiufen to take good care of his two younger sisters so that she will see a complete family upon regaining consciousness.

 Jiahao has a 14-year-old sister, Wang Jiemin (Fang Rong) who is as rebellious as him, and an extremely mischievous but witty 12-year-old sister, Jieshan (Oh Ling En).
 He quickly feels the helplessness of managing the family and his two siblings - he does not even know how to boil water.
 The two rascals are simply too disobedient to him.
 And that's not the end - with the bad financial condition in the family after a housebreaker steals all the remaining money, Jiahao has to make ends meet.